influxdata/docs-v2/content/influxdb/cloud-dedicated/get-started/query.md

 Query InfluxDB v3 using SQL and the `influx3` CLI.

+The `influxdb3-python-cli` package for Python provides the `influx3` command-line interface for writing data to InfluxDB and querying data using SQL or InfluxQL queries.

+Installing `influxdb3-python-cli` also installs the `influxdb3-python` client library package and the [`pyarrow`](https://arrow.apache.org/docs/python/index.html) library for working with Arrow data returned from queries.

 The following steps include setting up a Python virtual environment already covered in [Get started writing data](/influxdb/cloud-dedicated/get-started/write/?t=Python#write-line-protocol-to-influxdb).
 _If your project's virtual environment is already running, skip to step 3._